Markéta Stadium

-The stadium opened during the 1930s as an athletics ground and is home to the athletics club PSK Olymp Praha and the Prague speedway team AK Marketa Praha.
+The stadium opened during the 1930s as an athletics ground and is home to the athletics club PSK Olymp Praha and the Prague speedway team AK Markéta Praha.
 Since 1959, it has been hosting international speedway events and on an annual basis it also holds the Luboš Tomíček Memorial, named after the rider Luboš Tomíček Sr.

 In 2022, the stadium was selected as the first ever venue for 2022 SGP2.
 In 2023, the stadium hosted rugby matches during the 2022–23 Rugby Europe International Championships.